 I got the idea because when it came time to glaze, no one ever knew what “Firecracker” or “Amber” would actually look like.
 Glaze tiles solve this problem.
 In addition, if you attach the glaze tiles directly to the glaze containers, it makes everything even easier!

-- Voila!
+Voila!
 No more glaze color confusion!
-Students will know what the finished glaze color will look like, and so will you.
+Students will know exactly what the finished glaze color will look like, and so will you.

 I buy the glaze color in both pint and gallon sizes.
-I use the pint sizes with students to shake and glaze with.
-The gallon jug is a perfect way to refill the pint size container when it gets low.
-It also saves a little extra money to order in bulk sizes.
+I use the pint-sized jars with students and refill them with the glaze from the gallon jugs when needed.
+It saves a little extra money to order in bulk sizes.